Step Up (film)

-Step Up is a 2006 American teen romantic dance drama film directed by Anne Fletcher (in her directorial debut) from a screenplay by Duane Adler and Melissa Rosenberg and a story by Adler.
-The film stars Channing Tatum, Jenna Dewan, Mario, Drew Sidora, Damaine Radcliff, and Rachel Griffiths.
+Step Up is a 2006 American teen dance drama film directed by Anne Fletcher and written by Duane Adler and Melissa Rosenberg.
+The film stars Channing Tatum, Jenna Dewan, Mario Barrett, Drew Sidora, and Rachel Griffiths.

-Set in Baltimore, Maryland, the film follows the tale of the disadvantaged Tyler Gage (Tatum) and the privileged modern dancer Nora Clark (Dewan), who find themselves paired up in a showcase that determines both of their futures.
+Set in Baltimore, Maryland, the film follows the tale of the disadvantaged Tyler Gage and the privileged modern dancer Nora Clark, who find themselves paired up in a showcase that determines both of their futures.
 Realizing that they only have one chance, they finally work together.

-Step Up was released by Touchstone Pictures and Summit Entertainment in the United States on August 11, 2006.
-The film received mostly negative reviews from critics, but became a box office success, grossing $114.2 million worldwide against a budget of $12 million.
+Step Up was released in the United States on August 11, 2006, by Buena Vista Pictures Distribution.
+The film received generally negative reviews from critics, and became a box office success, grossing $114 million against a budget of $12 million.
 It spawned a franchise that includes four sequels and a television series.